Indila

-Adila Sedraïa (/fr/; born 26 June 1984), known professionally as Indila (/fr/), is a French singer-songwriter and record producer.
-She collaborated with many musicians on vocals and lyrics prior to releasing her first single, "Dernière danse" (English: "Last dance"), in December 2013, which reached SNEP second in France and became in December 2023, 10 years after its release, the first French-language song to exceed one billion views on YouTube.
-She released her debut album Mini World in February 2014.
+Adila Sedraïa (/fr/; born 26 June 1984), known professionally as Indila (/fr/), is a French singer, songwriter and record producer.
+She collaborated with many musicians on vocals and lyrics prior to releasing her debut single, "Dernière danse", in December 2013, which peaked at number two on the SNEP chart in France.
+Her studio album, Mini World, followed in February 2014 and was met with commercial success.

 Early life

 Adila Sedraïa was born on 26 June 1984, in Paris, France.
 Her mother was a caregiver, while her grandmother sang at weddings.
-She has two sisters.
-Indila describes herself as a "child of the world" of Algerian, Cambodian, Indian and Egyptian descent.
+Indila has two sisters, and she described herself as a "child of the world", as she’s of Algerian, Cambodian, Indian, and Egyptian descent.
 Prior to her singing career, she worked as a tour guide at the Marché international de Rungis.
-She explained that her stage name comes from her immeasurable love for India.
+She explained that her stage name came from her immeasurable love for India.

-In addition to her native French, Indila has provided vocals in English, including "Dreamin" with Youssoupha and "Bye Bye Sonyé" with DJ Abdel, and sung Urdu refrains in "Criminel" by TLF and "Thug mariage" by Rohff.
+In addition to her native French, Indila has provided vocals in English, including "Dreamin with French and Congolese rapper Youssoupha and "Bye Bye Sonyé" with Moroccan-French musician DJ Abdel, and sung Hindi-language refrains in "Criminel" by French band TLF and "Thug mariage" by French rapper Rohff.

 Career

+2005–2012: Featuring vocals

-Indila's meeting with record producer Skalpovich allowed her to enter into the world of rap and eventually collaborations with several French rappers.
-Indila began her music career in around 2009, providing vocals for "Invitaation" by Vitaa, "Trinité" by L'Algérino, "Thug mariage" by Rohff, "Hiro" by Soprano, and composing "J'ai besoin d'y croire," sung by Admiral T and among others.
+Before her breakthrough, Indila began her career around 2005 under her real name Adila Sedraïa and was featured in "Dans Les Yeux" by rapper Sell One where her vocals were uncredited, released around 2006-2007.
+Her meeting with record producer Skalpovich eventually allowed her to enter into the world of rap and eventually collaborate with several French rappers.

+Indila first provided vocals under her stage name around 2009 for "Invitaation" by Vitaa, "Trinité" by L'Algérino, "Thug mariage" by Rohff, "Hiro" by Soprano, and composing "J'ai besoin d'y croire," sung by Admiral T and among others.
 "Hiro" was Indila's first successful collaboration, reaching number 26 in the charts in France and 27 in Belgium.
-She continued to collaborate with several other French rappers and DJs over the next three years, including "Poussière d'empire" with Nessbeal, "Criminel" with TLF, Press pause" with OGB, "Bye Bye Sonyé" with DJ Abdel, "Dreamin" with Youssoupha, which peaked in July 2012 at number 14 in France's SNEP charts, and "Ma Reine" with Axel Tony.
-Indila also composed the songs "Plus Haut" by Matt Pokora along with "Avec Toi" by Axel Tony featuring Tunisiano, in which she is credited by her real name "Adila Sedraïa".
+She continued to collaborate with several other French rappers and DJs over the next three years, including "Poussière d'empire" with Nessbeal, "Criminel" with TLF, "Press pause" with OGB, "Bye Bye Sonyé" with DJ Abdel, "Dreamin" with Youssoupha, which peaked in July 2012 at number 14 in France's SNEP charts, and "Ma Reine" with Axel Tony.
+Indila also composed the songs "Plus Haut" by Matt Pokora along with "Avec Toi" by Axel Tony featuring Tunisiano, in which she is credited by her real name, Adila Sedraïa.
 "Avec Toi", which was produced by Skalpovich, reached number 7 in the charts in France in November 2012.